decentralized-identity/JcsEd25519Signature2020/signature-suite.md

 ### ID
 > A URL that identifies the signature suite.
 For example: https://w3id.org/security/v1#Ed25519Signature2018.

 The URL which hosts.
-It will be on a publicly facing GitHub repository, or hosted on the credentials site such as: [https://credentials.workday.com/docs/specification/v1.0/signature-suite.md](https://credentials.workday.com/docs/specification/v1.0/signature-suite.md).
+It is hosted in the [Decentralized Identity Foundation's GitHub](https://github.com/decentralized-identity/JCSJsonWebSignature2020).

 ### Type
 > The value SignatureSuite.

-WorkEd25519Signature2020.
+JCSJsonWebSignature2020.
 This type is used to represent proofs.

 ## Verification Key

-WorkEd25519VerificationKey2020.
-This type is used to represent keys that specifically generate WorkEd25519Signature2020 signatures.
+JCSJsonVerificationKey2020.
+This type is used to represent keys that specifically generate JCSJsonWebSignature2020 signatures.

 ### Canonicalization Algorithm
 > A URL that identifies the canonicalization algorithm to use on the document.
 For example: https://w3id.org/security#URDNA2015.